Higher Gauge Theory: Dynamics: applications and examples

 In isolation, globally the $B$-field is a part of a connection on an Abelian principal $2$-bundle, or gerbe, discussed in~\cref{ssec:higher_principle_bundles}~\cite{Gawedzki:1987ak,Freed:1999vc}.
 If one considers supergravity in topologically non-trivial backgrounds, the principal $2$-bundle picture is crucial.
 In particular, consistent string-coupling implies that locally integrating the $B$-field over the string world-sheet produces a $\sfU(1)$ holonomy, which implies that $B$ is globally a degree~$3$ Deligne cocycle, which is equivalent to an Abelian gerbe with connection, cf.~e.g.~\cite{Gawedzki:1987ak}.

 \paragraph{$B$-field and general principal $2$-bundles.} However, viewing $B$ as a connection on an Abelian gerbe is generically insufficient.
 For instance, on an orientifold background $B$ becomes a connection on a non-Abelian $\sfAut(\sfU(1))$-principal $2$-bundle~\cite{Schreiber:2005mi,Distler:2009ri,Deligne:1999qp}.
+Indeed, the potential need for non-Abelian generalisations was recognised early in the supergravity literature, e.g.~see~\cite{Freedman:1980us,Freund:1981qw, Nepomechie:1982rb} for early attempts to construct non-Abelian 2-form theories on manifolds.

 Moreover, the $B$-field will typically couple to other $p$-form fields in a variety of contexts that naturally arise in string theory and supergravity.
 In such cases, its characterisation as a connection requires more general higher gauge theories.
-Indeed, upon dimensionally reducing and gauging Type II supergravity, the $B$-field will typically constitute merely a part of a higher gauge theory including $(p>2)$-form fields, as discussed in \cref{ssec:tensor_hierarchies}.
+Indeed, upon dimensionally reducing and gauging type II supergravity, the $B$-field will typically constitute merely a part of a higher gauge theory including $(p>2)$-form fields, as discussed in \cref{ssec:tensor_hierarchies}.

 An important illustrative example is provided by Einstein--Maxwell/Yang--Mills supergravity theories, such as heterotic supergravity or type I supergravity coupled to supersymmetric Yang--Mills multiplets.
 In such cases, it was long ago shown~\cite{Bergshoeff:1981um,Chapline:1982ww} that the Kalb--Ramond field-strength must be modified by a Chern--Simons $3$-form term deriving from the Yang--Mills $1$-form gauge potential $A$,